chef/automate/components/docs-chef-io/content/automate/ha_deploy_bareinfra.md

 1. Open the `config.toml` file in any editor and do the following:

-   - Specify on-premise IPs, list of IP address for the cluster separated by comma.
+   - Specify on-premise IPs, list of IP addresses for the cluster separated by comma.

    - Specify public IPs for the virtual machines.
-In case, you dont have them, provide private IPs.
+In case you do not have them, provide private IPs.
 The `config.toml` configuration file generates with default settings.

 1. Type the command, `cat config.toml` and press **Enter** to view the generated configuration file.

 1. Type the command, `./chef-automate deploy config.toml` and press **Enter**.
-This command creates deployment workspace (*/hab/a2_deploy_workspace*), downloads Habitat, and establish cluster provisioning in your workspace.
+This command creates deployment workspace (*/hab/a2_deploy_workspace*), downloads Habitat, and establishes cluster provisioning in your workspace.

 {{< figure src="/images/automate/ha_bare_chef_automate_config.png" alt="Chef Automate Bare Infra Deployment">}}